will118/slyme/README.md

 ```

 Then in vim do `:PlugInstall`

+### Troubleshooting

+Some users have issues with colours in vim and tmux+vim.
+The text width line
+was bright green in one case, and selecting brackets wasn't great.

+If you have this issue, try deleting `~/Library/Preferences/com.googlecode.iterm2.plist`.

+Also maybe try using Fira Code.

+## Menu bar replacement

 The other stuff is `mjolnir` which I installed as a .app.
 You need luarocks, and use it to install all the stuff in the `init.lua`.